wharvex/NewShank/README.md

 We should use integer i64 and not i32 as IPA runs on i64.

-Origianl fibonacci.shank is not used.
+Origianl fibonacci.shank is not used yet.
 Rather, the below has been used:

 - define start()
 - constants start = 1, end = 20